 The notice of repossession of a dwelling (notice model from the Régie du logement) must include this information:

 - the name of the beneficiary (the person moving in) and, where applicable, how the landlord and beneficiary are related

 As for an eviction notice (notice model from the Régie du logement), it must indicate the reason for the eviction and the date on which it will occur.

 Important!
 The repossession or eviction could happen later if a court sets a later date at the request of the tenant or if the landlord and tenant agree to a different date.

 Can a tenant challenge a repossession or eviction?

 Within one month of getting the notice, tenants must notify the landlord whether they agree or refuse to leave (model of notice from the Régie du logement).
 If they don’t do this, they are considered to have refused to leave.

 A tenant who doesn’t want to leave can try to reach an agreement with the owner.
-If there is not agreement, the owner can repossess the dwelling with the authorization of the Régie du logement.
+If there is no agreement, the owner can repossess the dwelling with the authorization of the Régie du logement.
 To do this, the landlord must apply to the Régie within one month of receiving the tenant’s refusal or at the end of the time limit for reply.
-At the hearing before the Régie, the owner must demonstrate that a real intention to repossess the dwelling for the reasons stated in the notice.
+At the hearing before the Régie, the owner must demonstrate a real intention to repossess the dwelling for the reasons stated in the notice.